AmmarFaiq/GGDH-Dashboard/README.md

 3. Use more standard web tools besides dash so it is more flexible in web visualization (maybe jquery).

-4. Name of rijswijk Wijk : https://www.rijswijk.nl/de-wijken-van-rijswijk (proabbly not changing the name since it is cjust combination of buurt name)
+4. Name of rijswijk Wijk : https://www.rijswijk.nl/de-wijken-van-rijswijk (proabbly not changing the name since it is just combination of buurt name)

-5. There are duplicated Wijk name if we go include the whole ELAN region (e.g. Centrum is duplicated)